fdifrison/intergalacticGuidesForCoders/Database&DataStream/Apache_Kafka/Manual_ApacheKafka.md

 We can divide a Topic in several partitions, and each partition will store data sequentially with an incremental id called `offset`; this offset won't be reused not even when older data are deleted.
 The order a data stream into a Topic is preserved only inside a partition.
 Data are assigned to partition randomly unless a `key` is provided.

+Having a consistent naming convention in topics is essential to create a sustainable application.
+A good start might be to follow this guidelines: https://cnr.sh/essays/how-paint-bike-shed-kafka-topic-naming-conventions

 ### Topic replication factor

 The replication factor is a property of the topics and by default is set to 1.
 Essentially it represents a safety measure in the event of the loss of a broker.
 In fact, if the replication factor is set to a number > 1 it means that we will have an exact replica of the topic and its partition on more than one broker.